Introduction to the desktop environment and its applications

 3. Restricting theming only to the colours and scaling of an application

-4. Multi-directional compatibility tools for converting themes between our format, GTK and QT:
+4. Multi-directional compatibility tools for converting themes between the theme formats of other desktops:

 • They allow us to use the large collection of already available GTK and QT themes